The Demographic Transition Revisited:

 for large family size.

-Two studies supporting this prediction have come
+Two studies supporting this prediction have come to

-positive relationship between marital fertility and emigration,
+relationship between marital fertility and emigration, by district,

-concludes that the "anticipated loss of children to migration
+the "anticipated loss of children to migration may be an important

-may be an important factor in maintaining high reproductive rates."
+factor in maintaining high reproductive rates."
+Brittain cites

-Studies modelled on Brittain's in the Caribbean
+Studies modelled on Brittain's in the Caribbean are

-are sorely needed in Mexico, Guatemala, the Philippines, El Salvador,
+sorely needed in Mexico, Guatemala, the Philippines, El Salvador,

 Nicaragua, and Haiti.
-Good census data in Mexico suggest that
+Good census data in Mexico suggest that it

-from which California's and the southwest's Mexican immigrants
+which California's and the southwest's Mexican immigrants

-predominantly come with rates in areas which send out fewer emigrants.
+predominantly come with rates in areas which send out fewer

-Opportunity to immigrate to the United States
+Opportunity to immigrate to the United States as

-as well as large-scale international aid are probable factors
+well as large-scale international aid are probable factors

 contributing to high fertility in third world countries.
 No matter